dianna-paronyan/e-commerece-final-backend/README.md

-# e-commerece-backend-express/postgresql
+# eCommerce-backend

 ## Description

-This project is an eCommerce API built with Express.js, PostgreSQL, and Sequelize.
+This project is an eCommerce-backend built with Express.js, PostgreSQL, and Sequelize.
 It provides a boilerplate for creating an eCommerce backend with features like user registration and authentication, product management, cart management, and order management.

 ## Technologies Used